martgil/webext-docs/spacesToolbar.rst

       :name: [``themeIcons``]
       :type: (array of :ref:`spacesToolbar.ThemeIcons`, optional)

-      Specifies dark and light icons for the spaces toolbar button to be used with themes: The ``light`` icons will be used on dark backgrounds and vice versa.
+      Specifies dark and light icons for the spaces toolbar button to be used with themes: The :value:`light` icons will be used on dark backgrounds and vice versa.
 At least the set for *16px* icons should be specified.
 The set for *32px* icons will be used on screens with a very high pixel density, if specified.

    .. api-member::